Last Updated: January 20, 2021.

 Information Sent by Your Mobile Device.
 We collect certain information that your mobile device sends when you use our Program, like a device identifier, user settings and the operating system of your device, as well as information about your use of our Program.

-Additionally, in some cases TrialSpark is obligated to collect certain Personal Information to comply with regulatory requirements, including information relating to adverse effects you have experienced when using our products.
+Additionally, in some cases, TrialSpark is obligated to collect certain Personal Information (defined below) to comply with regulatory requirements, including information relating to adverse effects you may have experienced when using our Services.

 You can choose not to provide information to us directly, but some of this information is required to participate in some of the Services, and some Services may not function properly if you choose not to provide the information requested.